The SMART Protocol for Pleural Mesothelioma

 This type of cancer is often diagnosed in later stages, and it is aggressive, making it difficult to treat.
 Prognosis is often poor.
 The standard approach for treatment is multi-modal, meaning some combination of chemotherapy, radiation therapy, and surgery.[3]

-Resectable mesothelioma, which can be removed surgically, may respond to an aggressive type of surgery known as an extrapleural pneumonectomy (EPP) that removes one lung and its surrounding tissue.
+Resectable mesothelioma, which can be removed surgically, may respond to an aggressive type of surgery known as extrapleural pneumonectomy (EPP) that removes one lung and its surrounding tissue.

 There are serious risks, though.
 Potential complications include acute respiratory distress syndrome, respiratory failure, atrial arrhythmia, pulmonary embolism, and respiratory infections, among others.[4]